rannn505/child-shell/docs/api/Shell/initialize.md

 All pwsh options from [here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_pwsh?view=powershell-6) are supported.

 > * Both powershell and pwsh options should be passed in camel-case format.
-> * Both powershell and pwsh processes will be launched with the `noLogo` and `noExit` flags.
+> * Both powershell and pwsh processes will be launched with the `noLogo`, `noExit` and `command -` flags.
 Overriding this behavior is not recommended.

 #### Returns